 It creates a clickable cover image of your book, with the options to either preview read, buy or share your book.

 All with only one click for your potential reader.

 But none have been as efficient at this Amazon online previewer book tool.

 If you are using Kindle Direct Publishing, this is a must-have tool for you to promote your books.

 One quick click on your blog or website, and your reader is into preview reading your book or Kindle ebook.

-How do you get the Amazon previewer tool?
+How do you get the Amazon instant book preview tool?

 First, go to your book page on Amazon, and look to the right, under the pricing panel, and click the <Embed> button.